oleksapopovych/pseudPy/README.md

 ### Pseudonymization

 - counter

+A monotonic counter that starts at a specific value, e.g., 0, and is incremented by 1 for each new identity.
 - encrypt

+The symmetric encryption algorithm AES.
+Use encrypted values as pseudonyms.
 - decrypt

+Decrypt the pseudonyms using the secret key.
 - random1

+A random1 method generates a UUID9, uuid1(), from a host ID, a sequence number, and the current time.
 - random4

+The random4 method generates an entirely random UUID, uuid4().
 - hash

+The hashing method generates a series of pseudonyms by applying the SHA-256 algorithm to the hexadecimal encoding of each entry value.
 - hash-salt

+With the hash-salt method, pseudonyms are created by hashing the initial values with the SHA- 256 algorithm and using a randomly generated UUID value, uuid4(), in hexadecimal coding as a salt.
 - merkle-tree

+The method combines all identifiers of each structured entry row in a Merkle tree.
+The pseudonyms are defined as the unique root values of the individual corresponding Merkle trees.
 - faker

+The faker method can only be used on unstructured data.
+Depending on the entity type, the method automatically replaces the input value with the fake name of the corresponding entity.
+For structured data, the specific faker type that matches the desired fake name type must be selected manually. "faker-name" for the full names, "faker-email" for the emails, "faker-phone" for the phone numbers and "faker-org" for the organization names.

 ### Anonymization
 - aggregation

+Aggregation is an anonymization technique in which the attributes of the dataset are converted into combined values.
+For example, grouping the specific age values into more general age groups.
 - k-anonymity

+The main requirement to consider data as k-anonymous: the combination of quasi-identifiers in the dataset must be matched to at least k individuals.